What is the Warmer Homes Scotland programme?

 How does it work for private tenants?

 If you are a private sector tenant your landlord will be made aware of the improvements that can be funded by the Scottish Government and which ones they may be required to fund directly.
 Their permission is required to be given prior to any improvements being installed.

-Since 1 August 2017, restrictions have been applied to the improvements available under Warmer Homes Scotland to customers living in privately rented properties.
+Since 1 August 2017, restrictions have been applied to the improvements available under Warmer Homes Scotland to householders living in privately rented properties.
 Private Rented Sector properties covered by the statutory Repairing Standard will no longer receive improvements that a landlord is legally obliged to provide.
-These customers will still be eligible for other improvements available under the programme if they are recommended for the property.
+These householders will still be eligible for other improvements available under the programme if they are recommended for your home.
 For more information, speak to an advisor.

 Who is eligible?

 The eligibility criteria is summarised below.

-If you do not meet the criteria for Warmer Homes Scotland you might be eligible for assistance through the interest free loan scheme or an area-based schemes near you.
-And if you’ve read the criteria but you’re unsure, just give us a call – we’re here to help.
+If you do not meet the criteria for Warmer Homes Scotland you might be eligible for assistance through the interest free loan scheme or an area-based scheme near you.
+And, if you’ve read the criteria but you’re unsure, just give us a call or use our contact form – we’re here to help.

-- Be homeowners or the tenants of a private-sector landlord
+- Be a homeowner or the tenant of a private-sector landlord

-- Live in the home as their main residence
+- Live in the home as your main residence

-- Have lived there for at least 12 months (unless in receipt of a DS1500 certificate)
+- Have lived there for at least 12 months (unless in receipt of a DS1500 or BASRiS form)

-- Live in a home that meets the tolerable living standard set out in the Housing (Scotland) Act 2006 or, where the home does not meet the tolerable living standards, this will not impact on the effectiveness of the measures recommended for installation under the scheme
+- Live in a home that meets the tolerable living standard set out in the Housing (Scotland) Act 2006 or, where the home does not meet the tolerable living standard, this will not impact on the effectiveness of the measures recommended for installation under the scheme

 - Householders must not have received support for energy efficiency improvements through Warmer Homes Scotland funding in the last five years.

-- Be aged over 75 and in receipt of a passport benefit
+- Be 16 or over (working age) and be in receipt of a passport benefit or income-related benefit